-Students enrolled in the Bachelor of Business Administration Program may take up to a combined 12 hours of coursework offered through either OCICU courses or ADP courses in the BBA Program.
+Students enrolled in the Bachelor of Business Administration Program may take up to a combined 12 hours of credit for courses required in the Major offered through either OCICU courses or ADP courses in the BBA Program.
 These courses will automatically substitute for the required courses in the BBA program and its various concentrations.

 Students may take no more than 9 hours of OCICU/ADP courses within the BBA major and no more than 3 hours within any given concentration.